jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 > *"This is a free software license, compatible with version 3 of the GNU GPL.
 Please note that this license is not compatible with GPL version 2, because it has some requirements that are not in that GPL version.
 These include certain patent termination and indemnification provisions.
 The patent termination provision is a good thing, which is why we recommend the Apache 2.0 license for substantial programs over other lax permissive licenses."* [^11]

 The Apache Foundation had its beginnings in 1999/2000.
 It's principle product was the Apache Webserver.
-As the Apache project grew and more tools were added an opensource license for all code in the ASF ([Apache Software Foundation](https://en.wikipedia.org/wiki/Apache_Software_Foundation "ASF").
+As the Apache project grew and more tools were added, an opensource license for all code in the ASF ([Apache Software Foundation](https://en.wikipedia.org/wiki/Apache_Software_Foundation "ASF").
 This license was *permissive* but not copyleft and incompatible with the GPLv3.
 Version 2.0 of the ASL (Apache Software License) is completely compatible with the GPLv3--which means components from each project can be joined together under both licenses.
 [Full text of the Apache Software License 2.0](http://directory.fsf.org/wiki/License:Apache2.0 "ASL 2.0")

 ### MPL (Mozilla)